This man tried to stand up for human rights at Google. Now he’s running for Senate

 In his letter, LaJeunesse alleges that several senior executives were interested in re-entering China through a censored search engine project internally called “Dragonfly.”
 According to The Intercept, Dragonfly “was designed to censor broad categories of information associated with human rights, democracy, religion, and peaceful protest.”

-“As someone who had consistently advocated for a human rights-based approach, I was being sidelined from the on-going conversations on whether to launch Dragonfly,” wrote LaJeunesse.
+“As someone who had consistently advocated for a human rights-based approach, I was being sidelined from the ongoing conversations on whether to launch Dragonfly,” wrote LaJeunesse.
 “I then realized that the company had never intended to incorporate human rights principles into its business and product decisions.
 Just when Google needed to double down on a commitment to human rights, it decided to instead chase bigger profits and an even higher stock price.”

 LaJeunesse also argues in his letter that Google’s workplace culture was often inappropriate with respect to women, people of color, and LBGTQ+ employees.
 Upon raising these concerns with the human resources department LaJeunesse, who is openly gay, claims he discovered he was under closer watch at the company.